 For example, if you were earning £35,000 per year and can expect to do so until retirement, you may be aiming to retire at age 65.
 You might be able to set aside £300,000 throughout your career to put towards your retirement but would struggle to save any more than that.

 How do I start a private pension?

-They can help you track down and combine your old pensions if you decide it's in your best interests to do so and help you choose the best investment plan for you, using funds from the whole of the market.
+They can help you combine your old pensions into one, easy-to-manage plan, if you decide it's in your best interests, and they will choose the best investment plan for you, using funds from the whole of the market.